Part of the

 · Differentiate main approaches to designing for values

-· Evaluate technology in terms of justice
+· Evaluate technology in terms of well-being

-Assessment
+Preparation and Assessment

 Active participation is required.
 Each session has a number of required readings, that participants should have read beforehand.
-At the end of the course the students will give a presentation.

 Credit points